kumahq/kuma/docs/madr/decisions/038-meshmetric-profiles.md

 - profiles being additive
 - manual escape hatches using include/exclude
 - start with 2 profiles all, golden (+dashboards) and extend if needed
+- start with profiles embedded in MeshMetric, we can move them out in the future

 It provides a good mix of inputs (our recommended metrics, others recommended metrics, expert knowledge).